-- Empowers all Board members to challenge issues openly whilst preventing unnecessary or acrimonious conflict. - Encourages and manages vigorous debate whilst achieving closure on issues. - Ensures time is allocated appropriately, ensuring the business of the meeting is completed, whilst allowing appropriate discussion of individual items. - Facilitates, encourages and expects informed and critical contribution from Directors in discussion and decision taking, particularly on matters of risk, strategy, sustainability and environment. - Ensures Directors receive all information in an accurate, timely and clear form that is relevant to discharge their obligations.
+- Empowers all Board members to challenge issues openly whilst preventing unnecessary or acrimonious conflict. - Encourages and manages vigorous debate whilst achieving closure on issues. - Ensures time is allocated appropriately, ensuring the business of the meeting is completed, whilst allowing appropriate discussion of individual items. - Facilitates, encourages and expects informed and critical contribution from Directors in discussion and decision taking, particularly on matters of risk and strategy. - Ensures Directors receive all information in an accurate, timely and clear form.

-Be a respected ambassador for the Group
+Be a respected ambassador for the Company

-- Be comfortable dealing with political, regulatory and societal interests. - Be able to command respect of key opinion formers. - Have the skills to chair an Annual General Meeting and deal with challenging and diverse shareholder questions.
+- Be comfortable dealing with political and regulatory interests. - Be able to command respect of key opinion formers.